Areas of expertise: Latin American literature, Mexican literature and culture and gender studies

-Burke's research and teaching interests include Latin American literature and culture with a special emphasis on Mexico.
+Jessice Burke's research and teaching interests include Latin American literature and culture with a special emphasis on Mexico.
 She has taught at Princeton and Rutgers University and has lived and studied in Spain, Argentina and Mexico.
 Burke received her doctorate in Spanish and Portuguese languages and cultures from Princeton University in 2005.

 Heather Sullivan received her bachelor's degree in international studies and Spanish from Elon University and her master's degree and doctorate in political science from the University of North Carolina at Chapel Hill.
-Sullivan's research explores the relationship between state capacity, protest and protest management, using an original dataset on protest in contemporary Mexico.
+Sullivan's research explores the relationship between state capacity, protest and protest management using an original dataset on protest in contemporary Mexico.
 At Hamilton, she teaches courses on comparative politics, Latin American politics, Mexican politics and political protest.